Saterwang/StreamDeck_Win7/README.md

 Based on the great job of [AutoHotkey.Interop](https://github.com/amazing-andrew/AutoHotkey.Interop) and [StreamDeckSharp](https://github.com/OpenStreamDeck/StreamDeckSharp).

 ## Features
-Trigger AHK command or script by StreamDeck Buttons.
+Trigger AHK command or script by StreamDeck Buttons, so you can send key combination or start a exe process, etc.

 Support multi button pages and page navigation

-Support button image and text (drop image file on button to add image)\
+Support button image and text (drop image file on button to add image)

 Support button drag and drop